uozuAho/node_profiling_example/readme.md

 - I'd recommend a visual representation over this

-## Visualising profiler output
+### Visualising profiler output

-There are a number of tools, here's a handy online one: https://mapbox.github.io/flamebearer/#
+There are a number of tools, here's a handy online one: https://mapbox.github.io/flamebearer/# Drag the `profile_output.json` file into that site to visualise the profiler data.

 ## References